egenerse/master-thesis/content/apollon_reengineering.typ

 *Zustand Integration with ReactFlow*

-ReactFlow the library responsible for diagram rendering, directly consumes the `nodes` and `edges` data from the `DiagramStore`.
+ReactFlow the library responsible for diagram rendering, directly consumes the nodes and edges data from the DiagramStore.
 As a result, the Zustand store becomes the central hub for application state.

-*Selector middlewares* and *Subscribers* are used to monitor and react to state changes.
-For example, a subscriber can be attached to `DiagramStore` using an `onModelChange` listener.
+Selector middlewares and Subscribers are used to monitor and react to state changes.
+For example, a subscriber can be attached to DiagramStore using an onModelChange listener.
 This function is typically passed from the web application’s consumer layer and allows it to respond to updates in the underlying data model.

 Such updates can duplicates library diagram data into webapp diagram data via scheduled HTTP PUT requests to persist the latest diagram state to a backend server.
 In local development, these subscriptions are also used to synchronize state with the browser's local storage, ensuring persistence across sessions.
 This enables users to resume work on previously edited diagrams even after closing and reopening the browser.

-An *unsubscribe* callback function is also provided to detach listeners when subscriptions are no longer necessary, thus preventing memory leaks and reducing unnecessary computation.
+An unsubscribe callback function is also provided to detach listeners when subscriptions are no longer necessary, thus preventing memory leaks and reducing unnecessary computation.

-*Zustand devtools* is also used to enhance the development experience.
+Zustand devtools is also used to enhance the development experience.
 Zustand provides a built-in middleware for logging state changes, which is particularly useful during debugging and testing phases.
 This middleware captures all actions dispatched to the store and logs them in the console, allowing developers to trace how state evolves over time.

 === New Collaboration Mode

-The collaboration architecture has undergone a significant transformation in the new system.
-Previously, state synchronization across clients was achieved by dispatching Redux actions and propagating the resulting patches to peers.
-Although this approach followed CRDT principles, it was tightly coupled with Redux’s action-reducer lifecycle and middleware.
-This design depended heavily on discrete and continuous action types, making it difficult to adapt to newer, more flexible state management tools like Zustand, and challenging to maintain as application complexity increased.
+The collaboration architecture has been significantly redesigned to be simpler, more maintainable, and better aligned with modern state management practices.
+In the previous system, client state synchronization was handled by dispatching Redux actions and propagating the resulting patches to peers.
+Although this followed CRDT principles, it was deeply tied to Redux’s action-reducer lifecycle and middleware, which introduced unnecessary complexity and made it difficult to transition to newer, more flexible tools.

-In the new design, we replaced old Redux and its patch-based propagation mechanism with a more cohesive and robust solution based on Yjs, a CRDT library, and Zustand for local state management.
-The key idea is to maintain a fully synchronized state between the local client’s Zustand store and a shared Yjs document (ydoc), even in the absence of a network connection or other active collaborators.
-If a user reconnects after being offline, the local state is automatically reconciled with the Yjs document, ensuring that all changes are captured and propagated correctly.
+In the new system, Redux and its patch-based synchronization have been fully replaced with a streamlined solution built on Yjs, a CRDT library, and Zustand for local state management.
+This architecture maintains a synchronized state between each client’s local Zustand store and a shared Yjs document.
+Each client holds its own Yjs document (ydoc), which is kept in sync with the local store in both directions.
+Changes to the store are immediately reflected in ydoc, and updates from ydoc are applied back to the local store.
+This bidirectional synchronization ensures consistency and supports offline editing.

-Each client maintains its own instance of ydoc, which mirrors the Zustand store.
-Any changes to the local store are immediately reflected in ydoc, and vice versa.
-This bidirectional sync ensures consistency and enables offline editing capabilities.
-The library powering this system exposes two main functions for collaboration: sendBroadcastMessage(data: string) receiveBroadcastedMessage(data: string)

-These functions are used to propagate state changes to other clients and handle incoming updates, respectively.

-Initially, the internal synchronization class (YjsSyncClass) does not have a sendBroadcastMessage function set.
-Once provided, this function is invoked whenever ydoc is updated via the local store.
-If an update originates from a local state change (as opposed to a remote one), it is serialized and sent to other connected clients.
-This design ensures that every state change, even rapid ones like drag movements, is reliably broadcasted, unlike the old system where frequent updates could be throttled or dropped.
-Since we are using ReactFlow and snaptoGrid features for movements and resizes, all updates are discrete and do not require throttling, making the system more responsive and accurate.

-Synchronization Protocol
+The core of this system is the YjsSyncClass, which manages the synchronization between the Zustand store and the Yjs document.
+The class allows injection of a sendBroadcastMessage function, typically provided when the client establishes a WebSocket connection.
+This injected function is responsible for sending local updates originating from Zustand, marked as Yjs transactions with the "store" origin to other connected clients.
+This design ensures that local changes, including fast interactions like drag movements, are reliably broadcasted without throttling or data loss.
+Since React Flow’s snapToGrid feature discretizes movements and resizes, no additional throttling is required, resulting in a highly responsive synchronization process.

+The system provides two key functions to manage state propagation:

+  sendBroadcastMessage(data: string) — sends serialized local updates to other clients.

+  receiveBroadcastedMessage(data: string) — processes incoming updates from other clients.

+These functions form the communication bridge between clients in a collaborative session.

+*Synchronization Protocol*

-When a new client joins (e.g., client C3 joins a session with existing clients C1 and C2), the following sequence occurs:
+When a new client joins an active session, the following process occurs:

-- C3 sends a synchronization request to the server, which is broadcasted to C1 and C2.
+- The new client sends a synchronization request to the server.

-- C1 and C2 respond by broadcasting their latest ydoc state.
+- Existing clients respond by broadcasting their latest Yjs document state.

-- C3 receives these updates and merges them into its local ydoc.
+- The new client receives and merges these updates into its local Yjs document.

 This bootstrapping ensures that the new client receives the most recent state from all participants.

-Once all clients are in sync, collaboration proceeds as follows:
+After initial synchronization, collaboration continues:

-When a client (e.g., C1) makes a local change, the update is reflected in its ydoc.
+- When a client makes a local change, it updates its Yjs document.

-If sendBroadcastMessage is set, the serialized update is sent via an open WebSocket connection to other clients.
+- If sendBroadcastMessage is configured, the update is serialized and broadcasted to other clients over the WebSocket connection.

-Recipients (e.g., C2 and C3) decode the message using syncManager.handleReceivedData and apply the update to their local ydoc.
+- Other clients receive the message, decode it, and apply the update to their local Yjs document using syncManager.handleReceivedData.

-Message Format and Handling
+*Message Format and Handling*
-All broadcasted data is transmitted in Base64-encoded format, making it easily serializable within JSON objects.
-Upon reception:
+All broadcast messages are transmitted as Base64-encoded strings, making them easily serializable in JSON.
+Upon receiving a message:

-The Base64 string is decoded into a Uint8Array.
+- The Base64 string is decoded into a Uint8Array.

-The first byte of the array indicates the message type: either a SYNC or an UPDATE.
+- The first byte of the array indicates the message type: either SYNC or UPDATE.

-SYNC messages trigger the creation and broadcast of an UPDATE message containing the full state of the client's ydoc.
+- SYNC messages trigger the creation and broadcast of an UPDATE message containing the full Yjs document state.

-UPDATE messages apply partial changes to the client's ydoc.
+- UPDATE messages apply recevied full ydoc states to the local ydoc state.

-To avoid infinite update loops, all incoming changes are tagged with their origin (local or remote).
-Clients subscribe to changes in their ydoc and propagate updates to the Zustand store only when necessary, ensuring a clear separation between internally generated and externally received updates.
+To prevent infinite update loops, every Yjs transaction is tagged with its origin.
+Clients listen for changes in their Yjs document and apply updates to the Zustand store only when the change originates from a remote source.
+This ensures that locally generated changes are not redundantly re-applied and keeps internal and external update flows separated.

 === Usability Improvements

-#align(left)[
-  #text(size: 10pt)[Belemir Kürün and Ege Nerse]
-]

-We introduced several enhancements to improve the overall modeling experience, particularly focusing on clarity, control, and ease of use.
+The new system introduces key enhancements aimed at improving the overall modeling experience, with a strong focus on flexibility, spatial freedom, and user control.

-One major addition is the minimap, which helps users navigate large diagrams more effectively.
-The canvas now supports infinite scrolling, dynamically expanding as users drag elements toward the edges.
-This allows for more flexible and intuitive diagram creation without arbitrary spatial constraints.
+The most significant addition is the infinite canvas, which removes the spatial limitations of the previous finite design.
+Users can now freely add and move elements anywhere on the canvas without restriction, enabling more natural and scalable diagram building.
+This change dramatically improves usability, especially for large and complex models.

+A minimap is available to assist with navigation in expansive diagrams

-To improve control over the viewing experience, we added a zoom control panel in the bottom-left corner.
-This panel allows users to quickly zoom in, zoom out, reset the canvas to the center, or return to 100% zoom.
-These tools give users better orientation when working on large or detailed diagrams.
+We also introduced a zoom control panel in the bottom-left corner, providing users with quick access to zoom in, zoom out, center the canvas, and reset to 100% zoom.
+The zoom levels currently range between 40% and 250%, with flexible configuration if adjustments are needed in the future.

+The snap-to-grid feature, which existed in the previous version, has been retained and is now set to a 10px grid size for more precise alignment and consistent element positioning.

 Edge creation has also been improved.
 As users begin drawing an edge, a ghost connection preview now appears, clearly indicating where the edge will connect.
 This reduces confusion and improves accuracy during the modeling process.
 We also expanded the number of edge handles (ports) available on diagram nodes, giving users more flexibility in where to attach edges.